ififfy/flipflip/docs/effects.md

 This section controls the background and fade effects.
 * Choose either a blurred or solid color background.
 Control blur amount or color.
 * Choose whether to cross-fade images.
-* Choose to fade for a constant duration (ms), random, or in a wave.
+* Choose to fade for a constant duration (ms), random, in a wave, or with the scene.

 <details>
   <summary>Show Example</summary>